How to Reduce Colors in a Cross Stitch Pattern (3 Methods)

 What to do: Keep the one used most frequently.
 Merge the others into it.
 You'll eliminate thread changes without visible quality loss.

 Note: If you're working with both DMC and Anchor threads, be aware that their "equivalent" colors aren't always identical.
 See our DMC vs Anchor comparison before mixing brands.
+Thread-Bare has stitched comparison samples of five thread brands side by side — useful for seeing how "equivalent" colors actually look on fabric before you commit to merging.

 3. Transition colors you don't need